tsdev/spinw/docs/pages/swplot/swplot.plotatom.md

 `shift`
-: Column vector with 3 elements, all atomic positions will be shifted by the given value in Angstrom units.
+: Column vector with 3 elements, all atomic positions will be shifted by the given value in Å units.
 Default value is [0;0;0].

 `replace`